 Noah started his path to international education by studying Spanish in Mexico and Central America.
 After completing an undergraduate degree, Noah continued his passion for international affairs teaching Spanish language and culture at a New England private school, and leading high school students on international community service trips to Honduras and Nicaragua.
 During his tenure as a secondary education teacher, he completed a summer study abroad program in Barcelona, Spain, and an intensive Spanish language program at Dartmouth College.

 Noah received a B.A. in Political Science from Plymouth State University with minors in Anthropology and Sociology.
 He also holds a Master's degree in Globalization Studies from Dartmouth College.
-Prior to joining Champlain College, Noah held an Assistant Director position at a third party study abroad provider, and managed multiple study abroad programs in Europe, Latin America, Asia and the Middle East.
+Prior to joining Champlain College, Noah held an Assistant Director position at a third-party study abroad provider, and managed multiple study abroad programs in Europe, Latin America, Asia and the Middle East.
 As the world continues to become increasingly interconnected on multiple levels, Noah cherishes the opportunity to work with Champlain College students while facilitating career-focused international education and growth experiences.
 Noah is currently enrolled in a Doctoral program in Educational Leadership & Policy Studies at the University of Vermont.

 Elin is very excited to be back in the world of international education.
 She has taught ESL at Ohio University and Saint Michael's College and has lived overseas in Japan, Niger, England, Germany and France.
 While in Japan, she directed the Komaki English Teaching Center, a school for 300 adult students, run by Ohio University and the City of Komaki.
 She is glad to be back in Vermont where she grew up and looks forward to welcoming visiting students and scholars to Champlain as well as to helping students gain the fantastic chance to study overseas.